TheFrenchGhosty/TheFrenchGhosty/README.md

 I also currently manage the [Invidious](https://github.com/iv-org/invidious) project  (but I am not a developer).

-I am also a non-professional SysAdmin, Bug Tester, French Translator, data archivist and I'm what Reddit call a  "datahoarder".
+I am also a non-professional SysAdmin, Bug Tester, French Translator, data archivist (what Reddit call a  "datahoarder").

 You can support me on Liberapay: [![Liberapay](./images/liberapay.svg)](https://liberapay.com/TheFrenchGhosty/donate)